Flip

 # #![allow(unused_variables)] #fn main() { let bx = Bx::new( Vector::new(0f64, 0f64), Vector::new(400f64, 0f64), Vector::new(0f64, 400f64) ); let shapes = letter::d(); let source = create_picture(shapes); let picture = turn(source); let document = to_svg((400f64, 400f64), &picture(&bx)); svg::save("output.svg", &document).unwrap(); #}

-on our source shape.
-This function is found in the picture
+turn on our source shape.
+This function is found in the picture module.
+The

-function is reproduced here.
-It can be found in src/picture/mod.rs
+turn function is reproduced here.
+It can be found in src/picture/mod.rs.

 # #![allow(unused_variables)] #fn main() { pub fn turn<Picture>(picture: Rc<Picture>) -> Rc<impl Fn(&Bx) -> Rendering> where Picture: Fn(&Bx) -> Rendering{ let p = picture.clone(); Rc::new(move |bx: &Bx| { let turned_box = turn_box(&bx); p(&turned_box) }) } #}